aaronmcmicking/vannes/README.md

 # VANNES (WIP)

-VANNES is a WIP basic emulator for the Nintendo Entertainment System.
+VANNES is a WIP basic emulator for the Nintendo Entertainment System, emulating the NTSC NES-001.
 Written in C++20.

 ## Progress
 Done/More done: